 Lastly, Porsche will be offering the new Panamera Turbo, which core is served by a 4.8-liter V8 twin turbo engine that delivers 500 PS (368 kW or 493 hp) of max output and 700 Nm (516 lb.-ft.) of peak torque.
 The Panamera Turbo comes standard with PDK and PTM all-wheel drive.

 Their pricing is as follows.
-The Panamera S comes with a price tag of 94,575 euros including VAT; the Panamera 4S sells for 102,251 euros, and the Panamera Turbo is available for 135,154 euros.
-The entry level model will be fitted with a V6 engine in the next few months.
+The Porsche Panamera S comes with a price tag of EUR94,575 including VAT.
+On the other hand, the Porsche Panamera 4S sells for EUR102,251.
+Lastly, the Porsche Panamera Turbo is available for EUR135,154.
+An entry level model will with a V6 engine will be made available in the next few months.